Dxvid-Codes/FTC-Snippets-Plugin/README.md

 There are many ways to install the Plugin

-1. Download from IntelliJ Marketplace: [Jetbrains Marketplace](jetbrains-marketplacehttps://plugins.jetbrains.com/plugin/28911-ftc-snippets)
+1. Download from Jetbrains Marketplace: [JetBrains Marketplace](https://plugins.jetbrains.com/plugin/28911-ftc-snippets)

 2. Downloading version from github, go to the releases tab.